Szumak75/JskToolBox/docs/LogsTool.md

 # Public classes
 ## ThLoggerProcessor

-A class derived from "threading.Thread", for processing in another thread messages from "LoggerClient" through "LoggerQueue" and formatted using the configured "LoggerEngine" class.
+A class derived from `threading.Thread`, for processing in another thread messages from `LoggerClient` through `LoggerQueue` and formatted using the configured `LoggerEngine` class.

 ## LoggerEngine